DamianArado/DamianArado/README.md

 Hi there!
 I'm Humayun.
 I'm a full-stack developer and a competitive coder.
 I hope you'll find some useful repositories here.

-Email me at [khanhumayun95@gmail.com](mailto:khanhumayun95@gmail.com) or find me at [LinkedIn](https://www.linkedin.com/in/damianarado/) to get in touch.
+Email me at [here](mailto:khanhumayun95@gmail.com) or find me [here](https://www.linkedin.com/in/damianarado/) to get in touch.
 Thanks!
 Have a good day.